Jane’s Walk NYC

 Jefferson Market Library (425 6th Avenue)

 Join MAS and NYPL at Jefferson Market Library for more information about Jane’s Walk.
 Gain useful tips and insights for researching and planning a walk, hear stories directly from Jane’s Walk leaders, and access curated resources to expand your knowledge.
 Light refreshments will be served.
+Laptop, iPad, or iPhone required.
+MAS is able to provide a limited number on first come, first serve basis.
 RSVP here.

 Jane’s Walk Training Tours